The Satanic Temple: SatanCon

+On February 12, 2022, the Satanic Temple held their first SatanCon convention inside Saguaro Hotel in Scottsdale, Arizona.
+Outside the hotel, hundreds of Christians protested the convention holding crucifixes, crosses, and signs denouncing Satan.

+The Satanic Temple announced the celebration of its 10th anniversary at SatanCon 2023, held April 28–30, 2023, in downtown Boston, Massachusetts.

 Sober Faction

 The Satanic Temple Sober Faction is a peer support group that offers a Satanic approach to recovery from addiction.
 Sober Faction meetings assist those who are suffering from addiction in finding sobriety without including or invoking religion in the recovery process.

-The Sober Faction’s method is guided by TST’s Seven Tenets and utilizes the Seven Rituals, which were crafted specifically for the Sober Faction's recovery program.
-The ritual process promotes self-empowerment while giving structure to each individual’s recovery journey.
+The Sober Faction's method is guided by TST's Seven Tenets and utilizes the Seven Rituals, which were crafted specifically for the Sober Faction's recovery program.
+The ritual process promotes self-empowerment while giving structure to each individual's recovery journey.

 The group recognizes and respects that there are multiple perspectives and multiple approaches to recovery.
 The group explicitly says that meetings are not a professional form of therapy, and that anyone struggling with addiction should also seek help from a medical professional.